Skip to main content

 This is a policy endorsement you can add to your homeowner's policy.
 It can enhance the warranty on materials, systems, workmanship, and structural defects.
 Some insurers offer coverage for up to 10 years.
 Speak with your insurer about your options.

-This is a type of builders' risk that allows builders and contractors to insure themselves for all projects they work on over a year rather than insuring each individual project.
+This is a type of builders' risk that allows builders and contractors (in addition to having contractors insurance) to insure themselves for all projects they work on over a year rather than insuring each individual project.
 Once this coverage is in place, you are covered until the policy expires at the end of the year.
 This saves time on paperwork.

 How do you get a builder's risk insurance estimate?